 For the purpose of the contaminated land regime, entry of pollution into controlled waters takes place where a contaminant is dissolved, or suspended, in controlled waters, immiscible or has direct contact with those waters, on or beneath the surface of the water.

 3.1.3 Other Agencies

-Other relevant organisations will be consulted on contaminated land issues when specific circumstances require it:
+Other relevant organisations such as other local authorities will be consulted on contaminated land issues when specific circumstances require it.